 “She can’t walk,” was the answer.
 And all the beds were full, so rather than have this woman lying immobile on the street somewhere, the shelter staff had put a mattress in the hallway for her.

 Please consider donating to the future of ethical journalism.
 It is needed now more than ever.

-You can support Writing Wrongs by making a tax-deductible, secure online donation through through the website of our fiscal sponsor, Humanitarian Social Innovations.
-You can also make a tax-deductible donation by a check made payable to “Humanitarian Social Innovations” or “HSI”.
-Checks can be mailed to:
+You can support Writing Wrongs by making a tax-deductible, secure, online donation through the website of our fiscal sponsor, Humanitarian Social Innovations.
+You can also download the printable donation form and enclose a check drawn to “Humanitarian Social Innovations” or “HSI.”
+Checks should be mailed to:

 P.O.
 Box 3

 Donations can also be made by clicking on the “donate” button on this site’s home page, and from the donation button on Writing Wrongs’ Facebook page.

 All donations are dedicated to the purpose of this project and will not be used to pay the expenses of another.
 Please visit the Humanitarian Social Innovations website for details on the partnership between HSI and Writing Wrongs.

 Any amount is appreciated.
 Thanks for recognizing and being part of something worthwhile.

 Businesses who wish to sponsor the annual event will have an ad in both the print book and on the Writing Wrongs website, and they also receive a complimentary copy.